Archerfield (dirleton) - 16 POINTS

 Anyway, you're probably not reading this to look to join (although there are still a few spots available if you are interested!!) so on to the review.

 Firstly, if you are visiting Archerfield for a one-off visit make sure you leave plenty of time to enjoy the practice facilities.
-There are 3 short games area, 3 practice putting greens, a range playable from both ends and a covered tuition area with the tremendous Nike fitting centre.
+There are 3 short games area, 3 practice putting greens, a range playable from both ends and a covered tuition area with the a gre hi-tech fitting centre.
 It really is class.
 The 1st tee on Dirleton is next to a putting green and the performance centre which includes some covered bays.

 Now, it's probably fair to say that I have a marginal preference for the Fidra course over Dirleton.
 It is a more open course which you can get by on even if you're not having a great day.
 Dirleton is a little tougher for the higher handicapper I think.
 Many of the fairways have gorse to the left or the right which comes into play if you are wayward.
 This probably wouldn't bother straighter hitters too much but over the years it has really grown up and gaps which previously existed have largely gone now and more planted.